Duplin County Health Department in partnership with Wayne Women’s Clinic

 Early Prenatal Care

-Is important to have early prenatal check-ups to promote a healthy pregnancy and to help the mother be physically and emotional prepared for the birth of her child.
+Is important to have early prenatal check-ups to promote a healthy pregnancy and to help the mother be physically and emotionally prepared for the birth of her child.

 There is a greater risk of birth problems for the mother and child if the mother’s health is not monitored during the pregnancy.

-Pregnancy Care Management (OBCM) OBCM is a voluntary program to offer assistance and support to pregnant women in Duplin County.
+Care Management for High-Risk Pregnant Women (CMHRP) is a voluntary program to offer assistance and support to pregnant women in Duplin County.
 Services are provided at no cost.
-The goals of OBCM are:
+The goals of CMHRP are:

 - To link women to community resources.

-- To provide education on pregnancy, parenting and caring for new baby.
+- To provide education on pregnancy, parenting, and caring for new babies.

 - To empower women to develop a reproductive life plan and improve their own health.